Information on How to Apply for a License in DELPROS

-- Arrange for the Board office to receive an official transcript sent directly from your chiropractic college.
-The college must be accredited and the transcript must show that you have earned a degree of Doctor of Chiropractic degree.
+- An official transcript sent directly from your chiropractic college.
+The college must be accredited and the transcript must show the date that you have earned a degree of Doctor of Chiropractic degree.

 - For information on the score requirements, see the Score Requirements section below.

-- If no examinations were available when you graduated from chiropractic college, arrange for the Board office to receive a Verification of Chiropractic Practice form(s) (included with the application) verifying that you actively practiced in another jurisdiction for the five years before filing this application.
+- If no examinations were available when you graduated from chiropractic college, arrange for the Board office to receive a Verification of Chiropractic Practice form(s) verifying that you actively practiced in another jurisdiction for the five years before filing an application with the Delaware Board.